yakeing/str_increment/README.md

 # str increment

-This is string increment class that can be used extensively for uppercase or lowercase letters as well as for various hexadecimal characters
+This is string increment class that can be used extensively for uppercase or lowercase letters as well as for various hexadecimal characters.

 ### Travis CI badge